Ultra-Code/archsway/README.md

 - mako as a lightweight notification daemon for wayland
 - install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel
 - jq a Command-line JSON processor
+- iptables-nft and nftable(automatically installed as a dependency of iptables-nft) for firewall configuration (enable the nftables service)
+- nmap and tcpdump for network analysis and auditing
+- docker for containerization of apps
 - libreoffice-fresh for working with openoffice documents and hunspell-en_us for spellcheck, [for help setting up spellcheck](https://ask.libreoffice.org/t/how-do-you-get-the-spell-checker-to-work/28998)
 - lldb for debugging zig c and c++
 - mpd for music daemon and ncmpcpp for ui interface and mpc for controlling playing